Department of Main Roads (New South Wales)

-The Department of Main Roads (DMR) was an agency of the New South Wales Government, responsible for planning, constructing and maintaining major road infrastructure.
+The Department of Main Roads (DMR) was an agency of the Government of New South Wales, responsible for planning, constructing and maintaining major road infrastructure.
 The DMR directly managed highways and major roads and provided funding to local councils for regional and local roads.
 The agency was merged with other agencies to form the Roads & Traffic Authority in 1989.

 History

 The Ministry of Transport was established in December 1932 by way of the Transport (Division of Functions) Act of 1932, following the dismissal of the Lang Government and the subsequent state election.
 The ministry consisted of three departments, including the Department of Main Roads and the Department of Road Transport & Tramways.
 The departments were established as the incoming Stevens Government and its Minister for Transport Michael Bruxner sought to reorganise the management of the road network in NSW.
-The new department essentially resumed the functions that had been held by the NSW Main Roads Board from 1925 until March 1932, when they were transferred to the Department of Transport by the Lang Government.
+The new department essentially resumed the functions that had been held by the Main Roads Board from 1925 until March 1932, when they were transferred to the Department of Transport by the Lang Government.

 The Transport (Division of Functions) Act of 1932 provided for the appointment of a Commissioner of Main Roads who held the powers necessary to manage the major highways of the state.
 Hugh Hamilton Newell was appointed as the first Commissioner.
 The new Department also took over the management of the newly constructed Sydney Harbour Bridge from the Public Works Department.

 In 1976 the responsibilities for managing traffic, including the operation of the traffic signal system, were transferred to the DMR from the Department of Motor Transport, which was a successor of Department of Road Transport and Tramways.
 Many specialist traffic management staff and traffic signal maintenance crews also became part of the DMR at this time.

 Pursuant to the Transport Administration Act 1988, the DMR merged with the Traffic Authority of New South Wales and the Department of Motor Transport to form the Roads & Traffic Authority on 16 January 1989.